syndicai/brand/README.md

 # brand
-Public branding assets for syndicai products
+This repository contains all kinds of branding assets for our GitHub repositories.